 I’m a list maker and note taker.
 I make lists of things “To Do” otherwise things will not get done such as exercise, make doctor’s appointment, and laundry.
 I also make “To Do” lists for pottery such as prepare test tiles, reclaim clay, make handles and buy more clay.
 I make lists for items I need … More A Note To Myself

 Glazing is not my favorite part of the pottery process but when my pieces come out of the kiln, glazing is well worth the effort!
 Most of my pieces have two different glazes applied giving the pottery one color on the inside and another color on the outside.
 This process involves a combination of pouring … More A Little Bit About Glazing

 Though the calendar says it is autumn, Mother Nature says otherwise!
 I am thrilled by the warm dry autumn days because I can continue to throw pots on my back porch!
-Most recently, I have been working on plates. … Continue reading Summer Not Yet Over!
+Most recently, I have been working on plates.
+I have been using a certain mid-fire cone 6 clay for over 10 years and … More Summer Not Yet Over!